-Multicore processing is here to stay.
-But it means developers have to look at new ways of coding to take advantage of the performance on offer.
+Developers have to look at new ways of coding to take advantage of multicore processing.

 For Krisztián Flautner, ARM's director of R&D, the future of hardware is soft.
 "People are taking designs that once took lots of gates.
 Now they want to do them with lots of software," he claimed.
 "People would like to build fewer chips that they use for more applications.
 Look at cellphones.
 Very small changes to the standards have caused companies to spend a lot of money on redesigns.

 "The problem is that flexibility and software are seen as being inefficient," Flautner added.